thao786/autotest/README.md

 - run test with FireFox too
 - broken: test search
 - detect browser to show Warning
+- explicit INCOMPLETE steps

+- what if first action is not a pageload?
 - when 500 happens, email Thao
 - make video private. only show temporary url
 - make local do HTTPS